 Most children feel better after they let out their frustration.
-If your child is overstimulated and has started crying, try soothing a little or let him cry it out while you hold him close.
+If your child is overstimulated and has started crying, try soothing him a little, or let him cry it out while you hold him close.
 Most babies usually cry themselves to exhaustion and then fall asleep.
-That will help him feel much better later on.
+That will help him feel much better later.

 - Avoid technology as much as possible.
-The constant exposure of mobile phones and digital devices can overload their sensory perception for long times.
+The constant exposure to mobile phones and digital devices can overload their sensory perception.

 - Intersperse any activities or periods of stimulation with breaks, where your child is left by himself or can catch a quick nap if possible.

 - Be prepared when taking your child outside to a new place.
 Carry his favourite toy or sipper bottle, which can easily comfort him when needed.